xabdev/xabdev/README.md

 Here are a few of my projects:

 - [Cat Owner Certificate](https://xabdev.github.io): A simple, responsive web application built with HTML, CSS, and JavaScript.
-- [STR](https://www.instagram.com/st.reboot/): : A project to create a professional Instagram account focused on providing IT tips and technical services to individuals and small businesses.
+- [STR](https://www.instagram.com/st.reboot/): : STR is an Instagram account that provides practical IT tips and services to individuals and small businesses.

 <br>